 this case Paul is praying that God would work His wisdom into the Church and

 reveal to us the “hope of His calling.”
-This hope will never end.
+This hope is anchored in

-the knowledge of God in its fullness.
+the knowledge of God in ways that we never could in this life.
 Our comprehension will increase when we

 physically experience heaven.
-To possess our resurrected bodies is to
+To possess resurrected bodies is to have a mind that

-is incomprehensible.
+can understanding the thoughts of God, who is mostly incomprehensible to us.
 For now He has given us what we need to know, and what He

-and seated Him on His throne at His right-hand, and will raise us and seat us
+and seated Him on the Father's throne at His very right-hand, and has raised us and seated us

-next to Christ at His right-hand, “far above all rule and authority and
+with Him at Christ's right-hand, “far above all rule and authority and

 power and dominion and every name that is named.”